The Ten Commandments of Investing

 2. So do taxes.

-Maximize tax-advantaged accounts including 401Ks, IRAs, 529s, HSAs, FSAs, etc. But there is more you can do — tax-loss harvesting of unrealized losses, bonds in your retirement accounts (they have less favorable tax treatment than stocks), timely Roth IRA conversions, back-door Roth IRAs, etc.
+Maximize tax-advantaged accounts including 401Ks, IRAs, 529s, HSAs, FSAs, etc. But there is more you can do — tax-loss harvesting of unrealized losses, bonds in your retirement accounts (they have less favorable tax treatment than stocks), don’t use your HSA money until far in the future, timely Roth IRA conversions, back-door Roth IRAs, etc.

-Don’t pay any more investment taxes than is legally necessary.
+Don’t pay any more investment tax than is legally necessary.

 3. Diversify.